This is an open invitation.

 RETURNING TO WHOLENESS

-- The Baobab is a living map of the cycle of life, death, and renewal: roots as ancestors, the trunk as youth, and branches as maturity, with falling leaves returning to nourish the soil.
-It marks a time of wholeness, rest, and celebration, a reminder of our deep interconnectedness with all life.
+• The Baobab, rooted in Pan-African traditions, is a living map of life, death, and renewal – roots as ancestors, the trunk as youth, and branches as maturity, with falling leaves nourishing the soil and reminding us of wholeness, rest, and interconnectedness.

 REACHING BACK TO MOVE FORWARD

-- Sankofa is an Adinkra symbol that calls for reverence for the past, one’s forebears, and the wisdom of elders.
-Depicted as a bird bending back to pick up a precious egg, it reminds us to humbly recover what was left behind so the lessons of history can guide the present and future.
+• Sankofa, an Adinkra symbol from Akan culture in Ghana, calls for reverence for the past and the wisdom of elders, shown as a bird bending back to pick up a precious egg so that what was left behind can humbly guide the present and future.

 DANCING BETWEEN WORLDS

-- In Yoruba and Afro-Brazilian cosmologies, the rainbow serpent Òṣùmà rè coils between earth and sky, carrying water and connecting worlds. Òṣùmà rè is movement itself: a living reminder that time spirals and that what came before continually flows into what comes next.
+• In Afro-Brazilian religions, Òṣùmàrè is the rainbow serpent shifting between masculine and feminine, coiling between earth and sky carrying water and connecting worlds – a reminder that time spirals and what came before flows into what comes next.

 COMMUNING WITH THE INFINITE

-- In Amazonian cosmologies, a cosmic serpent travels between the inner, the present, and the upper worlds.
-This vision of time is also embedded across languages: the past lies in front of us, visible because it has already happened, while the future, unseen and uncertain, rests behind our backs.
+• In Amazonian cosmologies, a cosmic serpent travels between inner, present, and upper worlds, expressing a vision of time where the past lies visible in front because it has already happened, while the unseen future rests behind our backs.

 SEEDING THE GROUND WITH STARS